juicedata/juicefs/docs/en/administration/cache_management.md

 ### Shared Folders

-Shared directories created via SMB, NFS can also be used as cache for JuiceFS.
+Shared directories created via SMB or NFS can also be used as cache for JuiceFS.
 For the case where multiple devices on the LAN mount the same JuiceFS file system, using shared directories on the LAN as cache paths can effectively relieve the bandwidth pressure of duplicate caches for multiple devices.

 Using SMB/CIFS as an example, mount the shared directories on the LAN using the tools provided by the `cifs-utils` package.